THEOplayer/documentation/faq/23-which-network-calls-does-THEOplayer-do.md

-# Which network calls (or requests) does THEOplayer do?
+# Which network calls (or requests) does THEOplayer do

 The question above is related to the following questions: